galaxyxone/ipfsStatViewer/development/projectNotes.md

 Right now the filename is within each box within the treemap.
 The problem is when there are many files or the files are small, then you cannot see the name.
 Find a better way to handle the way many titles are being viewed at once.
 Maybe a toggle to turn the titles off too.
 - Explore the best ways to show the name of a file within a treemap- look at other software
 - Implement UI improvements
+- Make the development in this repo easier!

 ### Firefox Integration